 “So you are Northern!” Åke mentally congratulated himself for his outstanding observational skills.
 “Is this your first time living in the south?”

 “Yes.
 Although I’ve lived all over the megalopolis.
-Moved here from the eastern districts.
-Lived in the state of France before.
+Moved here from the eastern departments.
+Lived in the Parisian districts before that, too.
 Haven't been home in a long time.”

 “You're drinking beer from my fridge and smoking my cigarettes, so I’d say that's at least second base.
 Ask away.”

 “Ay, whatever happened, happened.
-It's in the past.
-It’s just an image.”
+It was just an image.
+It's in the past.”

 Ekster stared at the trees above them and took a long drag from the cigarette.

 Ekster's gaze was back on Åke.
 There was no such thing as judgment or pity in his eyes.
 He seemed to truly, objectively observe him.
-In the end he said: “Even though you wish to escape the upper-classes, you have chosen to pursue a career in fashion?"
+In the end he asked, “And even though you live here and wish to have nothing to do with the upper-classes, you choose to pursue a career in fashion?”

-“Ayyy!” Åke playfully pushed the other man’s shoulder, masking whatever part of his ego the other had just bruised.
+“Ayyy!” Åke playfully pushed the other man’s shoulder.
 “Now you're getting nosy.
-We’re not that close —yet.”
+We’re not that close, yet.”

 Ekster laughed lightly and shook his head.
 “I clearly overstepped.”